kcp-dev/kcp/docs/content/concepts/workspaces/workspace-types-best-practices.md

 # WorkspaceType Best Practices

-`WorkspaceType` is a powerful extension point in kcp, but it is also one of the most frequently misused.
+`WorkspaceType` is a powerful extension point in kcp, but it is also very easily misused.
 The core reason is that a `WorkspaceType` is **not a 1:1 model of a workspace** — a single type is referenced by many workspaces, lives across replication boundaries, and sits on the critical path of workspace creation whenever it carries blocking initializers.